 Great World War II Projects You Can Build Yourself

 Children’s activity book that showcases how WWII affected Americans on the battlefront and at home.
-Love this book!
+So proud of the USA!

 From spy maps and victory banners to spotter planes and ration cakes, Great World War II Projects You Can Build Yourself brings one of the most defining periods of American and world history to life through hands-on building projects and activities.
 Detailed step-by-step instructions for creating each project combine with historical facts and anecdotes, biographies, and trivia about the real-life models.
 Together they give kids a first-hand look at daily life at home and on the front lines during America’s war years.